comrade-coop/remotegigs/README.md

 ![alt tag](https://github.com/comrade-coop/remotegigs/blob/master/screenshots/watch-temp.png)

 ### 3. Starring repository
-You can star repositories to keep track of this project and discover similar ones in your news feed.
 Starring a repository makes it easy to find it again later.
-You can see all the repositories you have starred by going to your stars page

 ### 4. Fork repository
 This allows you to make another, separate version of this repository to your account in order to develop it further as you see fit.

 ### 5. Clone repository
-When you create a repository on GitHub, it exists as a remote repository.
-You can clone your repository to create a local copy on your computer.
+You can clone your repository to create a local copy on your computer and explore the code.

 ### 6. NPM command-line tool
 You can execute this tool through your local npm command-line tool.
 You can find more details in the [README](https://github.com/comrade-coop/remotegigs/tree/master/TOOL) of this tool.